info will be announced

 The chapter currently consists of three programs in Ghana, Uganda, and Morocco.
 The Ghana program, which started in 2004, successfully built a water distribution system and latrines in the farming community of Obadan.
 It’s now in the process of implementing a similar water distribution system in the nearby village of Amanfrom.
 Each program draws from the skills of its members to provide technical solutions to worldwide problems.

 In 2014, the village of Amanfrom contacted us asking for a water distribution system similar to our past project in Obodan.
-Amanfrom relied exclusively on seasonal surface water and shallow groundwater from streams, springs and hand-dug wells, all of which failed to meet WHO standards.
+Amanfrom relied exclusively on seasonal surface water and shallow groundwater from streams, springs, and hand-dug wells –all of which failed to meet WHO standards.
 To address this issue, we drilled and constructed two new wells within the community during our first implementation trip in August 2016.
 These two new reliable sources of water have greatly increased the water capacity of the community.
-The local government has begun collecting small fees for water, which enables them to save funds for maintenance, repairs and future development projects.
+The local government has begun collecting small fees for water, which enables them to save funds for maintenance, repairs, and future development projects.
+By 2018, we’ve implemented a total of four boreholes –three of which provide potable water– and two spigots.
+The Hilltop Borehole in the north of the community had the potential to provide high water yield, but was permanently closed when it was discovered to contain levels of iron and manganese that exceed WHO standards.

 The Ghana program almost immediately began work in Obodan and constructed a Kumasi Ventilated Improved Pit in the village in 2005.
 After repairing biogas latrines and building a rainwater harvesting system in a nearby village for a few years, the program returned to Obodan.
 Ghana program members have overseen the successful installation of nine latrines in Obodan and surrounding villages.